Time-Aware Projections: Truly Node-Private Graph Statistics under Continual Observation: Introduction

-We then use this transformation to produce specific node-private algorithms for estimating several fundamental graph statistics and (in all but one case) show that the error incurred by these private algorithms is near optimal.
-Prior work either has accuracy that is exponentially worse in $T$ for the same privacy guarantees (e.g., \cite{BlockiBDS13,ChenZ13,KasiviswanathanNRS13,DayLL16,KalemajRST23}), or exhibits blatant privacy violations (\cite{SLMVC18,FHO21}) and is not actually node-DP.
-We generally use algorithms from previous work as our base, though for connected components the restricted-DP algorithm is new.
+Our main contribution is a black-box transformation that can take any $D$-restricted-DP ``base'' algorithm and transform it into an algorithm that is private on all graphs while maintaining the original algorithm's accuracy on $D$-bounded graphs.
+We use this transformation to produce specific node-private algorithms for estimating several fundamental graph statistics and (in all but one case) show that the error incurred by these private algorithms is near optimal.
+We generally use algorithms of Fichtenberger et al.~\cite{FHO21} as our base, though for connected components the restricted-DP algorithm is new.
 Importantly for real-world applications, our algorithms are efficient: they add only linear overhead to the time and space complexity of the base algorithm.

 \cref{table:tpdp} summarizes the bounds we obtain on additive error---worst-case over $D$-bounded graph streams of length $T$---for releasing the counts of edges ($\edges$), triangles ($\triangles$), $k$-stars\footnote{A $k$-star is a set of $k$ nodes, each with an edge to a single common neighbor (which can be thought of as the $k$-star's center).} ($\kstars$), and connected components ($\connectedcomps$), as well as degree histograms ($\deghist$); it also compares with previous results.
 The parameters $\eps,\delta$ specify the privacy guarantee (\Cref{defn:dp crt}).